A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Preliminaries

 \subsection{Problem Formulations}

 We start with the common setup for both the \textsc{dap} and \textsc{da} problems.
-Let $\NN=\{1,2,\dots, n\}$ denote the ground set of products sorted in the descending order of the (fixed) per-unit prices $r_1\ge r_2 \ge \dots \ge r_n$.
-We need to decide the stocking level for each product, and we use $c_i$ to denote the number of units (stocking level) of product $i$.
-These stocking levels are collectively represented by a vector $\vecc= (c_i)_{i\in \NN}$.
-Let $\vece_i\in [0,1]^n$ denote the unit vector that only the $i$th component is $1$ and other components are all $0$.
-Let $T$ denote the number of customers in the selling horizon.
-Alternatively, this can be viewed as a selling horizon of $T$ periods, with one customer arriving in each period.
-We use $t\in [T]$ to denote customer $t$ arriving in period $t$. $T$ may be known (deterministic) or unknown (stochastic) when the inventory decisions are made.
+Let $\NN=\{1,2,\cdots, n\}$ denote the ground set of products, ordered by descending (fixed) per-unit prices $r_1 \geq r_2 \geq\cdots \geq r_n$.
+Our task is to determine the stocking level for each product, and we use $c_i$ to denote the number of units (stocking level) of product $i$.
+These stocking levels are collectively represented by a vector $\vecc= (c_i)_{i \in \NN }$.
+The selling horizon consists of $T$ customers, which can alternatively be viewed as $T$ periods with one customer arriving in each period.
+We use $t\in [T]$ (where $[T]$ denotes the set $\{1,2,\ldots,T\}$) to denote both period $t$ and the customer arriving in that period.
+The value of $T$ may be known (deterministic) or unknown (stochastic) when making inventory decisions.
 For stochastic $T$, we denote its distribution by $D_T$, which is assumed to be known.

-\subsubsection{DA Problem}
+\subsubsection{DA Problem.}

-In the \textsc{da} problem, the selling horizon starts with an inventory $\vecc$.
-Upon arrival, customer $t$ sees \emph{all products with non-zero inventory} (available products), and makes at most one purchase independently based on the MNL choice model $\phi:\NN\times 2^{\NN}\to [0,1]$.
-For the MNL model, let $v_k$ denote the attraction parameter for product $k$.
-Recall that the probability $\phi(k,S)$ in MNL choice model is given by $\phi(k,S)= \frac{v_k}{\sum_{i\in S}v_i+v_0}$.
-Here $0$ denotes the outside option and $v_0$ is its attraction parameter.
-Without loss of generality, we let $v_0=1$.
+In \textsc{da}, the selling horizon starts with an inventory level $\vecc$.
+Each arriving customer sees all products with non-zero inventory and makes at most one purchase according to the MNL choice model $\phi: \NN \times 2^{\NN} \to [0,1]$, where $v_k$ represents the attraction parameter for product $k$.
+The probability of choosing product $k$ from assortment $S$ is given by $\phi(k, S) = \frac{v_k}{\sum_{i \in S} v_i + v_0}$, where $v_0$ represents the outside option, set to $1$ without loss of generality.